gremau/EarthSciNotebook/docs/instruments/inst_vaisala_gmp252.md

 ## Installation

-Fits inside a 1 inch Schedule 40 PVC pipe, though may want slightly larger to fit a membrane around the thing.
+Fits inside a 1 inch Schedule 40 PVC pipe, but in order to fint a membrane the thinner-walled 1 inch class 200 will be preferable.

 Membrane materials: